pks716/pks716/README.md

 👋 Hi, I’m Peeyush

-     I am a final year engineering undergrad student.
-I strive to learn about new technologies and open to actively work on them.
+     A final year engineering undergrad student.
+I strive to learn about new technologies and try to actively work on them.

 - 👀 I’m interested in anything related to Computing technologies - Be it software or hardware.
 - 🖥️ The domain that fascinates me is AI especially ML & DL.